 WordPress has been translated and localized into over 70 languages in addition to English …

-The search term “WordPress” alone receives around 2.7 million searches per month on Google.
-Including WordPress-related terms (e.g. “WordPress themes”, “WP plugins”, ”WordPress SEO”, etc. brings the total number of online searches for WordPress terms to around 35 million …
+The search term “WordPress” alone receives around 2.7 million monthly searches on Google.
+Including WordPress-related terms (e.g. “WP themes”, “WordPress plugins”, ”WordPress tutorials”, etc. brings the total number of online searches for WordPress terms to around thirty-seven million …

-If you compare searches for WordPress to other CMS platforms, WordPress is searched online five times more than Joomla and nine times more than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress is searched five times as much as Joomla and nine times more than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, 25% of 33,000 WP users who answered the survey stated that they make a full-time living off WordPress.
-An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is US$50.
+According to WordPress’ own “State of the Word” 2014 survey, one quarter of 33,000 users who answered the survey stated that they make a full-time living off WordPress.
+An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.

 You can find WordPress designers and developers for hire by searching on freelancing sites like Upwork …

-According to Upwork.com, the typical WordPress job cost ranges are around $10 – $500 …
+According to Upwork, the typical job cost ranges for WordPress are between $10 – $500 …

-- Why WordPress is the best choice when you need a platform to grow your small business online,
+- Why WordPress is the best vehicle for growing your business online,

-- Dozens of great reasons why you should choose WordPress for your business website or blog, including a comprehensive breakdown of the unique benefits, features, and advantages of using the WordPress platform,
+- Over fifty compelling reasons why you should choose WordPress for your business website or blog, including a detailed look at the benefits, features, and advantages of using the WordPress CMS platform,

-- How to automate your business with WordPress,
+- Ways to automate your business with WordPress,

-- How to drive targeted traffic, get more leads and subscribers, and how to sell more products and services with WordPress.
+- How to generate targeted visitors to your website, increase conversions, and how to sell more products and services with WordPress.

-- Plus, we’ll be publishing new tutorials and useful tips and examples of how to use WordPress and grow your business online, while also saving thousands of dollars on web development and website design costs.
+- Plus, we’ll be regularly posting loads of ”how to” tutorials and examples of how to use WordPress and grow your business online, while also saving thousands of dollars on the costs of web development and web design.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...

-The above figures were sourced from various locations around the web, including the following sites:
+The information for this article was sourced from various locations around the web, including the following sites: